Pidova/Luramas-Docs/docs/Intermediate-Language/Instruction-Set-Architecture.md

 ### Operand Sizes

-The operand size corresponds to the standard C system types:
+The operand size corresponds to the standard C types:

 | Notation | Actual Size | Description |
 | ------------------  | ------- | --------------------- |